Khushi1638/learning/to_do_list/README.md

 1. Allows users to add tasks dynamically.
 2. Marks tasks as complete when clicked.
-3. (Future) Includes a feature to remove tasks once marked complete.
+3. Includes a feature to remove tasks once marked complete.

 ## My Process